firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 A lifetime ago, I would have hoarded the only dataset from another universe and used it to boost my h-index — a quantifiable awesomeness meter in the land of the academic nerds.
 I made it publicly available this morning.
 Raw data, nothing withheld or altered.
 In a bizarre burst of niceness, I apologized to both undergrads, including the one who turned me into the media, since that undergrad was kind of right.
 Then I packed up Photon and Muon, a lifetime supply of kibble, and went to try the wormhole, but it was gone.
 I wanted to know what else was out there.
 That option being unavailable, I went and sat outside in the university courtyard, disguised in a wig and giant glasses, staring up at the trees and trying to decide what to do with my life.

 For as long as I can remember, I always thought astrophysics was inferior to electrical engineering.
 Like okay, you get to contemplate the great mysteries of how the universe began and will end, and the most extreme dense blocks of mass, and the most empty vacuums of spaces — but you can’t test anything.
 How do you prove that you’re right?
-You can’t be like, well, this phenomenon should take twenty-eight billion years.
-I’ll just set up my telescope and wait and see what happens.
+You can’t be like, “Well, this phenomenon should take twenty-eight billion years.
+I’ll just set up my telescope and wait and see what happens.”
 But — it’s oddly satisfying to see the bigger picture.
 And so I signed up for some classes, just to see what else they’ve figured out that I don’t know.
 And right — I wanted to tell you.
 It was kind of okay, the whole thing with you invading.